scala-steward/dt-lab-scala-alligator/README.md

 ### OPERATOR API

-  * api will define how derived values are created.
-Configuring an actor with a DSL/builtin-func and flag indicating eager or lazy (just-in-time vs always correct) execution - open to expressing in Python, R, etc...
+  * Defines how derived values are created.
+  * Configuring an actor with a DSL/builtin-func and flag indicating eager or lazy (just-in-time vs always correct) execution - open to expressing in Python, R, etc...

+  TODO:

   TODO: